There are common areas of the body that weaken after knee surgery.

 Exercise bikes are a great way to work your knee joint and open it up to improve blood flow.

-Because it’s not weight-bearing, riding an exercise bike is usually a pain-free option to include in your prehabilitation program (strengthening work before surgery).
+Because it’s not weight-bearing, riding an exercise bike is usually a pain-free option to include in your prehabilitation program where you do some strengthening work before surgery.
 As well as keeping everything moving, this can also relieve knee pain before surgery.

-While these exercises can help to strengthen and work key muscles that weaken after surgery, every person’s injury, surgery and recovery is different.
+While exercise can help to strengthen and work key muscles that weaken after surgery, every person’s injury, surgery and recovery is different.
+Safety has to come first so it’s essential that you seek professional guidance that’s unique to you and your recovery.

 Resources